Prepositions of Time - ESL EFL Activities, Games, Worksheets and Lessons

 EFL EFL Speaking Activity - Elementary - 25 Minutes

 This engaging board game can be used to teach or review the prepositions of time: in, on, at.
 The object of the game is to match a time expression and preposition correctly in order to ask a question.
 When a player lands on a time expression square, they look at the cards in their hand and find a preposition card that matches the time in the square, e.g. at Christmas, on Monday, etc. If a player has a suitable preposition card, they ask a question to another player using the preposition and time expression, e.g. Did you go out on Saturday, Tom?
 After the student has replied, the player discards their preposition card and picks up a new one.
 Then, it's the next player's turn.
-The first player to get to the finish is the winner.
+The first player to get to the finish wins the game.

 Time Prepositions Questionnaire